PhasesResearchLab/popparsing/README.md

-# popparsing: A arser for thermodynamic data stored in POP files
+# popparsing: A parser for thermodynamic data stored in POP files

 ## Installing